rwebaz/Simple-Weird-Javascript/docs/pages/Ternary-Operator.md

 ---
-title: Js Ternary Operator Formula
+title: Ternary Operator
 layout: default
-excerpt: Store in a constant variable ...
+excerpt: The Ternary or conditional operator is the only JavaScript operator that takes three operands ...
-hint: The Formula ...
+hint: Store in a constant variable ...
 repo: Javascript-Lessons-Project
 ver_date: 4-17-21
 navigation_weight: 8